aldo-aguilar-n/satnogs-telemetry/README.md

 ### 3. Install Kaitai Struct Compiler

 This project uses the Python Kaitai runtime through Poetry, but it also needs the external compiler executable to generate decoders from `.ksy` files.
+The compiler is available at: https://kaitai.io/

+After installing it.
 Verify that the compiler is available in your terminal:

 ```bash
 kaitai-struct-compiler --version